 DCA will publish the data to be utilized for this subsection on the DCA website.
 If the Census Bureau or CDC conduct data updates between November 1, 2021 and the Application Submission Deadline, the Applicant may claim points based on the higher statistics set.
-Applicants cannot claim points based on a statistics set comprising values from both before and after a data update.

-- American Community Survey (Census Bureau)
+- American Community Survey (Census Bureau).

-- National Center for Health Statistics (CDC)
+- National Center for Health Statistics (CDC).

-- DCA Health and Economic Indicators Table
+- DCA Health and Economic Indicators Table.

-• Map confirming distance from site to census tract with data, if applicable.
+Map confirming distance from site to census tract with data, if applicable.

-XI.
+XI.X.
 MIXED INCOME DEVELOPMENTS